heptarch/heptarch.github.io/drafts/demon.md

  than 10, a protege of Prof. Thomson and, one mutters darkly, a "leanabh breugach", is giving a lecture on natural philosophy.
- The duke is intrigued---he has a daughter the same age---and finds himself laboriously ascending the granite steps of Cromwell Tower the next morning.
+ The duke is intrigued---he has a daughter the same age---and finds himself laboriously ascending the granite steps of Cromwell Tower the next morning, curiosity more powerful than the cold.

 "Davie" Thomson, an immense, stentorian don who must stoop to enter the classroom, introduces the young "Miss Dewar" as a